remrama/lucidsub/guideline.md

 ### 2.4 Unwanted lucid dreams

-> Any mentions of a user having naturally occuring lucid dreams and not being able to make them stop.
+> Any mention of a user having naturally occuring lucid dreams and not being able to make them stop (despite wanting to).
 >
 > * _... **Eventually it becomes really tiring and although I do really appreciate being able to lucid dream, I just want to be able to relax sometimes and not have to think of things.**_
 > * _I had a pretty frightening series of false awakenings last night, where over and over and over I woke up in my room and realized I was dreaming either naturally or by something "off" in my environment. **I did not try and induce lucidity.
 Sometimes it just happens.**_